hennersz/PhyCompBackEnd/README.md

 # PhyCompBackEnd

 ##Installation
-Requires node and therefore npm to be installed
+Requires node and npm to be installed

-Run
+To install the node dependancies run.
 ```
 npm install
 npm install -g nodemon
 ```

-then start the app with `npm start`
-This will need a mongo database running as described below.
+then start the app with `npm start` or `npm debug` to run with debugging messages This will need a mongo database running as described below.

 ##Database